WASHINGTON, D.C. | April 25, 2012 -

 After delivering speeches at the University of North Carolina and the University of Colorado yesterday, President Obama heads to the University of Iowa today to rally the youth vote and promote his proposal to enact a one-year freeze on Stafford Loan interest rates.

-Missing from the speeches and politicking is the fact that the president’s disastrous economic policies have left 1 out of every 2 college graduates struggling to find work, according to a recent AP report:
+Missing from the speeches and politicking is the fact that the president’s disastrous economic policies have left 1 out of every 2 college graduates struggling to find work

 The college class of 2012 is in for a rude welcome to the world of work.